This a guest blog post by Julia Campbell

 3. Make it emotional.

 Nonprofits have a distinct advantage when they use social media, because their supporters are passionate about their cause.
 Think about the emotions elicited by watching Caine’s Arcade, Kony 2012 or any of the numerous advocacy videos that you have seen online.
-The emotion is what makes people want to share the post – because they want people to feel the same way they do, whether it be angry, sad, nostalgic,
+The emotion is what makes people want to share the post – because they want people to feel the same way they do, whether it be angry, sad, nostalgic, happy, entertained.

 Pro Tip: Every single thing that you post should have some purpose, some reason to exist.
-It should spur people to action – it should make them so mad, or so moved, that
+It should spur people to action – it should make them so mad, or so moved, that they are compelled to act.

 4. Make your fans look good.